-“I think the benefit of acupuncture is clear, and the complications and potential adverse effects of acupuncture are low compared with medication,” says Dr. Lucy Chen, a board-certified anesthesiologist, specialist in pain medicine, and practicing acupuncturist at Harvard-affiliated Massachusetts General Hospital.
+“I think the benefit of acupuncture is clear, and the complications and potential adverse effects of acupuncture are low compared with medication,” says Dr Lucy Chen, a board-certified anesthesiologist, a specialist in pain medicine, and practising acupuncturist at Harvard-affiliated Massachusetts General Hospital.

 How does it work?

 Acupuncturists insert hair-thin needles into the skin at specific points around the body.
 It is virtually painless when done by an experienced practitioner.
-Inserting the needles is thought to correct imbalances in the flow of energy in the body, called qi (pronounced “chee”).
-In Western scientific terms acupuncture is thought to ease pain by affecting neurotransmitters, hormone levels, or the immune system.
+Inserting the needles is thought to correct imbalances in the body's flow of energy, called qi (pronounced “chee”).
+In Western scientific terms, acupuncture is thought to ease pain by affecting neurotransmitters, hormone levels, or the immune system.

 - How often is acupuncture needed?
 Plan on weekly treatments until you start to see a benefit, then gradually lengthen the time until the next visit.

 - What does it cost?
 Acupuncture treatments range from $70 to $125 per session.
-Private health fund may cover part of the cost if you have extra cover.
+A private health fund may cover part of the cost if you have extra cover.